intelops/genval/README.md

 > For authenticating with GitHub.com, set the env variable GITHUB_TOKEN:
 `export GITHUB_TOKEN=<Your GitHub PAT>`

-All the rego policies are housed in a hirearchy containing a `rego` policy and a `JSON` file containing all the metadata related to policy.
+Note: All the rego policies are housed in a hirearchy containing a `rego` policy and a `JSON` file containing all the metadata related to policy.
 A user needs to pass the directory containing boththe `.rego` and `.json` files.
 Genval also accpets a top leval directory containing multiple sub-directories containing multiple rego and accompanied JSON files for validating with more than one policy.

 Users can use policies to validate input JSON as well as generated Dockerfile with policies stored in their OCI registries or with Genval's default Rego policies.
 Behind the scenes, this action iteracts with OCI registries for pulling the policies.

 To facilitate authentication with OCI compliant container registries, Users can provide credentials through --credentials flag.
 The creds can be provided via <$USER:$PAT> or <REGISTRY_PAT> format.
-If no credentials are provided, Genval searches for the "./docker/config.json" file in the user's $HOME directory.
+If no credentials are provided, Genval searches for the `./docker/config.json` file in the user's `$HOME` directory.
-If this file is found, Genval utilizes it for authentication.
+If this file is found, Genval uses it for authentication.

 **Validating with Default policies**